-Move outward Pass from one Roche lobe to another § 5.4 Final Evolution of Cataclysmic Variables Some CVs have managed to reach large white dwarf masses $M{wd} \sim M{ch}$ Chandrasekhar mass, 1.4 solar masses, like U Sco, RS Oph If get close enough to M{ch} , attain high density, ignite carbon in center Quantum Deregulated \rightarrow violent explosion Type Ia Supernova?!
-What CVs have white dwarfs that reach M{ch} ?
+Pass from one Roche lobe to another § 5.4 Final Evolution of Cataclysmic Variables Some cataclysmic variables have managed to reach large white dwarf masses, $M{\rm wd} \sim M{\rm ch}$ Chandrasekhar mass, 1.4 solar masses, like U Sco, RS Oph If get close enough to $M{ch}$ , attain high density, ignite carbon in center Quantum Deregulated $\rightarrow$ violent explosion Type Ia Supernova?!
+What cataclysmic variables have white dwarfs that reach $M{ch}$ ?
 Classical Novae:

 Infrequent outbursts, powerful explosions on the surface of a white dwarf.
-Not a supernova, the white dwarf survives. explosion of surface H shell also rips off a bit of the white dwarf mass - we see excess carbon & oxygen in ejected matter white dwarf shrinks in mass rather than growing to the Chandrasekhar Limit.
+Not a supernova, the white dwarf survives.
+Explosion of surface H shell also rips off a bit of the white dwarf mass - we see excess carbon & oxygen in ejected matter white dwarf shrinks in mass rather than growing to the Chandrasekhar Limit.
 Binary systems that have classical nova explosions seem unable to proceed to Type Ia supernova explosions.
-Likely outcome in this case - 2nd star finally burns out H, tries to form red giant, mass transfer => Two WDs!
-Eventually, the other star will make a white dwarf, so will have two white dwarfs orbiting one another (details to follow, and to be on third exam).
-Recurrent Novae like U Sco, RS Oph:
+Likely outcome in this case - 2nd star finally burns out H, tries to form red giant, mass transfer, mass loss from binary => Two WDs!
+If the first white dwarf formed does not explode, the other star will make a white dwarf, so will have two white dwarfs orbiting one another (details to follow).
+Sky Watch Explosions on the surface of white dwarfs, related to Type Ia, but not full-fledged supernovae Classical Novae: